My.EOU Portal Current Students Faculty/Staff

 Apply Visit Request Info Give Now

-Weekend College (WEC) courses are regularly offered at EOU.
-The credit value of the courses may vary, but most are 2 or 3 credits.
-WEC’s usually meet for one weekend on Friday evening and all day Saturday (Sunday, too, if it’s a 3 credit course), with additional pre- or post-coursework delivered through Canvas.
+Weekend College (WEC) courses are regularly delivered remotely or in-person at the EOU La Grande campus or at EOU Centers around the state.
+WEC’s most often meet for a single weekend on Friday evening and all day Saturday (Sunday, too, if it’s 3 credits), with additional pre- or post-coursework delivered through Canvas; credits earned typically range from 2-4 in most classes.
 Many disciplines offer these courses, and most courses may be used for major requirements and/or General Education graduation requirements.
 Contact your academic advisor with any questions about how these WEC’s might work best for you.
-Go to Mountie Hub for all individual WEC course details and to register!
+Go to your College Scheduler or Mountie Hub for individual WEC course details and to register!

 General Education Abbreviations: AEH – Aesthetics and Humanities APC – Artistic Process and Creation SMI – Natural, Mathematical & Informational Sciences SSC – Social Sciences GTW – Gateway